Sleeping in the sukkah

 17 September, 2003

 Could you explain about sleeping in a sukkah on sukkot?
 When I was single, I very often slept in a sukkah.
-But I know that traditionally women don't – but some do.
+I got married this year, and I know that traditionally women don’t – but some do.
 So, what should we do:

 -if I were niddah during sukkot?